afd/wgsl-shader-compiler-bugs/ARM-ANDROID-CHROME/wrong_images/2025-08-12-maze-identities-1/submission/description.md

 Note: the small red bar on the left hand side of`wrong_image.jpg`.

-The result seems unexpected and looks like a bug since all the floating point numbers are small enough integers such that there should be no floating point rounding error or etc.
+The result seems unexpected and looks like a bug since all the floating point numbers are small enough integers such that there should be no floating point rounding error.

 It seems unlikely to be an ARM bug or a Qualcomm bug as it would be rather coincidental for them to share the same bug.